I was in an automobile accident and my car was totaled. It was the other driver’s fault. How should I deal with their insurance company?

 Why it’s risky to talk to other insurance companies

 By talking to the insurance adjuster for the other driver, there is a good chance that you are mucking up your own case.
-That insurance company will try to use whatever you say against you later in the claim.
+That insurance company will try to use whatever you say against you later in the claim, whether it was your fault or not.
 Insurance adjusters are very well trained to use what you say against you.

 Look, there is no legal requirement for you to cooperate or talk to the other insurance company.